learnlatex/learnlatex.github.io/en/lesson-07.md

 Explore what you can do using the `height`, `width`, `angle` and `scale` keys.

+Use the `width` key to set the size of a graphic relative to `\textwidth` and another graphic relative to `\linewidth`.
+Try out how they behave with or without the `twocolumn` option.

 Use `lipsum` to make a reasonably long demonstration, then try out placing floats using the different position specifiers.
 How do different specifiers interact?